Great Lakes Direct Sprinkler & Irrigation Browse directory

 Because freeze-and-thaw cycles vary, the best way to judge fit is to ask about process, not promises.
 You can reference Aqua Irrigation Inc.’s online presence at http://aquairrigationusa.com/ for general orientation, but your decision should come from what happens during the inspection and how they explain the plan.

-Good “fit” questions for the technician or dispatcher include:
+Good “fit” questions for the technician or contact include:

 • How will they assess your system’s zone count and layout?